luno/workflow/README.md

 # Workflow

-Workflow is an event driven workflow that allows for robust, durable, and scalable sequential business logic to be executed in a deterministic manner.
+[Workflow](https://github.com/luno/workflow) is a distributed event driven workflow framework than runs robust, durable, and scalable sequential business logic on your services.

+[Workflow](https://github.com/luno/workflow) uses a [RoleScheduler](https://github.com/luno/workflow/blob/main/rolescheduler.go) to distribute the work across your instances through a role assignment process (similar to a leadership election process but with more than the single role of leader).

+[Workflow](https://github.com/luno/workflow) expects to be run on multiple instances but can also be run on single instances.
+Using the above-mentioned [RoleScheduler](https://github.com/luno/workflow/blob/main/rolescheduler.go), [Workflow](https://github.com/luno/workflow) is able to make sure each process only runs once at any given time regardless if you are running 40 instances of your service or 1 instance.

 ---

 ## Features

 - **Tech stack agnostic:** Use Kafka, Cassandra, Redis, MongoDB, Postgresql, MySQL, RabbitM, or Reflex - the choice is yours!